MicroStrategy/rest-api-docs/docs/common-workflows/manage-calendar-objects/retrieve-a-list-of-calendars-definitions.md

 Sample Response Code: 204 (The changeset has been deleted successfully.)

-## 3. Retrieve a List of Calendars' Definitions With a Specified SubType
+## 3. Retrieve a list of calendars' definitions with a specified SubType

 You want to enable the `information.subType` parameter to retrieve only system calendars or custom calendars.